MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_Lab06_Power_BI.md

 -   Who is the target audience of the report?
 -   How will the audience consume the report?
 Typical device?
 Location?
--   Do you have sufficient data to visualise?
+-   Do you have sufficient data to visualize?
--   What are the possible characteristics you can use to analyse data about the visits?
+-   What are the possible characteristics you can use to analyze data about the visits?

 Exercise \#1: Create Power BI Report
 ===============================